Turning science into art using a GREAT poster presentation

 Here are my Top-5 tips for designing a poster:

-Poster should be readable from a distance.
+Posters should be readable from a distance.
 When multiple people are admiring your work at the same time, not everyone may be able to read the content if its text and figures are too small.
 Adjust your design accordingly.
 For example, your title needs to leave an impact, so think of using an appreciably bigger font size.
-In contrast, use smaller font sizes than the regular body text of the poster for all the administrative sections, such as the affiliations, acknowledgments and references (see also these ideas for better poster design).
-Think of contrast; dark-colored letters on a light background are often easier to read than light-colored letters on a dark background (same goes for photos used as a background).
-TEXT IN CAPITALS is less-easy to read than a regular font.
+In contrast, use smaller font sizes than the regular body text of the poster for all the administrative sections, such as the affiliations, acknowledgments and references (or see these radical new ideas for better poster design).
+Think of contrast; dark-colored letters on a light background are easier to read than light-colored letters on a dark background (same goes for photos used as a background, but avoid if possible).
+TEXT IN CAPITALS is more difficult to read than regular (sentence case) text.
 Here is a lifehack to check the readability of your poster: print your A0-sized poster on an A4-sized sheet of paper.
 At this scale all your body text and caption should be readable; if its not, your font size is too small.

 2. Text and word count